Aloo chokha

-Aloo chokha, or aloo bharta, is a dish made by mashing boiled soft potatoes and mixing chopped chilies, onion, salt and mustard oil.
-In the state of Bihar, it is served as one of the side dishes as part of litti chokha.
+Aloo chokha, or aloo bharta, is a dish made by mashing boiled potatoes and mixing chopped chilies, onion, salt and mustard oil.
+In the state of Bihar, Jharkhand and eastern Uttar Pradesh, specially in the Bhojpuri areas, it is served as one of the side dishes as part of litti chokha.
 It is usually eaten with khichadi in the eastern part of the Indian subcontinent.